eslint/eslint/docs/src/user-guide/command-line-interface.md

 **Note:** You can also use alternative package managers such as [Yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/) to run ESLint.
 Please refer to your package manager's documentation for the correct syntax.

-## Pass multiple values to an option
+## Pass Multiple Values to an Option

 Options that accept multiple values can be specified by repeating the option or with a comma-delimited list (other than [`--ignore-pattern`](#--ignore-pattern), which does not allow the second style).